I. Historical evolution of the community of Roman

 Welfare section: to maintain the hospital and communal bath; to maintain and administer pension funds and aid, and to promulgate the idea of monetary help in the heart of the Jewish population.

-Community's budget was based on these income sources:
+The Community budget was based on the following income sources:

 Subsidies from regional and local governments